bumbleworks/bumbleworks/doc/GUIDE.md

 ## Hiring the Staff

 The Zen Clock, being at once a highly technical affair and a pseudo-spiritual scam, will require both robots and real humans to build it.
-Let's flesh out the `build_zen_clock` process by expanding our previous `make` step:
+Let's flesh out the `build_zen_clock` process by expanding our previous `make` step (go ahead and change your `lib/process_definitions/build_zen_clock.rb` file to look like this):

 ```ruby
 Bumbleworks.define_process 'build_zen_clock' do